 3. Do A Little Internet Sleuthing

-If you have found a handful of shelters or rescues that sound like they will have the perfect dog for you, do a little investigating to make sure the rescue is reputable.
-Here is our list of all of the things a reputable dog rescue or shelter should have.
+If you have found a handful of shelters or rescues that sound like they will have the perfect dog for you, do a little investigating to make sure they’re reputable.

-4. Make Sure The Rescue Will Adopt A Dog Out To You
+4. Make Sure They’ll Adopt A Dog Out To You

 5. Meet Up With The Volunteers